Sneha-p1/Sneha-p1/README.md

 ## 💫 About Me

-Hey there!
-I’m a MERN Stack Developer and Blockchain Developer, currently working and building exciting web and decentralized applications. 🚀 I love crafting fullstack solutions and exploring the blockchain universe through real-world projects.
+I'm a passionate **Full Stack Developer** specializing in **MERN stack** and **Blockchain technologies**, currently working and building exciting web and decentralized applications.
+I love crafting fullstack solutions and exploring the blockchain universe through real-world projects.

 ## 🛠️ Tech Stack